Generation Names And Years In Order

-Generation X is the demographic group following the baby boomers and the millennials.
+Generation X is the demographic group following the baby boomers.
 They are described as people born between 1965-1980.

 As of 2019 U.S. Census data, there are 65.2 million Xers in the United States.
-Most of the members of this aged are the children of the Silent Generation and early boomers.
-Meanwhile, they are often the guardian of Millennials and Generation Z.
+Most of the members of this group are the children of the Silent Generation and early boomers.
+Meanwhile, they are often the guardians of Millennials and Generation Z.

-The photographer Robert Capa first use the term, Generation X. As after World War II he used it to narrate a certain attitude, outlook, and mentality of young people.
+The photographer Robert Capa first used the term, Generation X. After World War II he used it to narrate a certain attitude, outlook, and mentality of young people.
 Later on, Canadian author Douglas Coupland made this term renowned through his 1991 novel.

-Similarly, in the baby boomers, many got on property ownership in this era.
-Also benefited from the economic prosperity they experienced and introduced small businesses and entrepreneurial opportunities.
+Many got property ownership in their era.
+They also benefited from the economic prosperity.
+They experienced and introduced small businesses and entrepreneurial opportunities.

 The characteristics of Generation X are mentioned below: